Why Improv is for Everyone

 Improv students on stage at Third Space Improv

-When most people hear the word “improv,” they think of Whose Line Is It Anyway? or a comedy show where actors make things up on the spot.
+When most people hear the word “improv,” they think of Whose Line Is It Anyway? or a comedy show where actors make things up to perform on the spot.
 And while that’s true, improv is much more than quick puns and silly scenes.
 It’s a mindset, a skill set, and—a life tool.

 Improv Is Play for Grown Ups